stringtheorist/rand_approx/README.md

 ./make

-The main executable is in bin/ and it's usage is given below
+The main executable is in bin/ and its usage is given below

 ./main matrix-file matrix-transpose-file p q output-file numthreads